rubykv/djl-examples/README.md

 # djl-examples
-Springboot application and models converted to torchscript
+Springboot application with DJL using Torchscript models